t41372/Open-LLM-VTuber/README.md

 > You are right if you think this README and the docs are super duper messy!
 A complete refactoring of the documentation is planned.
 In the meantime, you can watch the installation videos if you speak Chinese.

+### !!!!
+Warning for potential contributors !!!!
+This project is currently under a **major refactoring**, which involves breaking changes in configurations, architectual changes in the backend, a complete rewritten frontend, and many more.
+You can check out the progress and roadmap [here]([breaking changes in configurations](https://github.com/users/t41372/projects/1))
+The refactored version, which is planned to release in version `v1.0.0`, is being worked on the `superb-refactoring` branch.
+The new frontend is in the [Open-LLM-VTuber-Web](https://github.com/t41372/open-llm-vtuber-web) repository (on the dev branch).

+If you want to contribute to this project, please do the modifications based on the newest `superb-refactoring` branch.
+You can talk to me via discord or qq or email something else and make sure we are on the same page.

+This project is the first open source project I have that involves real human opening PRs to my repo.
+I really love and appreciate all the work from the community and I want to make this project awesome and accessible for others to achieve what they want, but it takes time (and my hairs) for me to learn and start doing things right.

 ### ❓ What is this project?